-

 - Employment Law Guide

-North Dakota's wage and hour law requires covered employers to pay nonexempt employees overtime for every hour worked in excess of 40 hours in a workweek.
-This guide provides an overview of North Dakota employment law requirements HR must follow with respect to this law.
+Maine's wage and hour law requires covered employers to pay nonexempt employees overtime for every hour worked in excess of 40 hours in a workweek.
+This guide provides an in-depth review of Maine employment law requirements HR must follow with respect to this law.

 -